rbdlabhaifa/RBD-SLAM/COMPILATION.md

 # Compilation

+## Dependencies Installation

+To install the dependencies in [README.md](README.md), either install them manually or run the script `./install_dependencies.sh` for Ubuntu

-To compile the project, first install all of the dependencies specified in [README.md](README.md), then execute the following:
+To compile the project, execute the following:

 ```bash
 git clone --recursive https://github.com/rbdlabhaifa/RBD-SLAM